o3project/odenos/apps/mininet_examples/multi_network_control/README.md

 # Control of Multiple Networks

-This example shows multi-domain and multi-layer network integration.
+This example makes one big layer2 switch on multi-domain and multi-layer networks.
 The following scripts configure ODENOS as below:

 ```